rebekah-eichberg/summer-2025-safeify/README.md

 - Retailer: Reduction in inventory holding of low quality and hazardous, decrease in customer support tickets related to flagged products

 ## Data Sources:
-- Amazon Reviews and Metadata for product information such as reviews and rating (https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/)
+- Amazon Reviews: 8,000,000+ product reviews with 600,000+ product ASINs (Amazon Unique Identifier) including reviews and ratings (https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/)
+- Amazon Metadata: 600,000+ unlabeled Amazon products including product attributes (https://cseweb.ucsd.edu/~jmcauley/datasets/amazon_v2/)
-- CPSC Recalls and Incident Reports to create labels for products that appear on Amazon that are unsafe and low quality (https://www.saferproducts.gov/PublicSearch)
+- CPSC Recalls and Incident Reports: 2514 samples including product recalls, complaints and incident reports (https://www.saferproducts.gov/PublicSearch)

 ## Project Summary

-Our datasets:
-- **Amazon Metadata: 600,000+ unlabeled Amazon products** (including product attributes)
-- **CPSC Complaints Data: Approximately 2500 Samples**
+Matching and Labeling:
 We used **fuzzy matching** and **ASIN scraping** to match Amazon products with recall data and generate labels.
 This process yielded a **small number of positive class (label 1) samples (~1,500)** and a vast number of negative class (label 0) samples, resulting in an **extremely imbalanced dataset**.
 Additionally, due to the similarity among Amazon products, many-to-many relationships formed between matched products and recalls.

 To **prevent data leakage**, especially among similar products, we developed a **custom train/test split** strategy using a **graph-based approach**.
 We built connected components based on product matches and ensured that no component was split across training, validation, or test sets.